kubedb/docs/docs/guides/redis/upgrading/cluster.md

 ### Deploy Redis cluster :

 In this section, we are going to deploy a Redis cluster database.
-Then, in the next section we will upgrade the version of the database using `RedisOpsRequest` CRD.
+Then, in the next section we will update the version of the database using `RedisOpsRequest` CRD.
 Below is the YAML of the `Redis` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2